igor-baiborodine/kiroule.com/content/article/use-video-embeds-in-hugo-theme.md

 author: "Igor Baiborodine"
 ---

-This article details how to handle video embedding when creating content for a Hugo-based website or enhancing the Hugo theme;
-it continues the ["Hugo Theme Recipes"](/series/hugo-theme-recipes/) series.
+This article details how to handle video embedding when creating content for a Hugo-based website or enhancing a Hugo theme; it continues the "Hugo Theme Recipes" series.

 <!--more-->